holographicSol/OMEGA_FIND/README.txt

     Learn: Provide OMEGA FIND with a directory path of trusted file(s) to learn from to build OMEGA FINDS knowledge of what file types should look like.

-    Scan: Scan a directory and try to ascertain if file(s) are what they claim to be.
+    De-Obfuscate: Scan a directory and try to ascertain if file(s) are what they claim to be.

-    Find: A special search feature.
+    Scan: A special search feature.
 Searches for file types not by suffix or MIME types but by reading the file into memory and comparing the read to known buffer reads compiled using -learn.

     Define: Return concise/verbose information about a filetype specified.

 Command line arguments:

--scan             Specifies a directory to scan.
+--de-obfuscate    Specifies a directory to scan.
 -learn            Instructs the program to learn from a specified location.
 Only use trusted locations/files.
--find             Specify path.
+-scan             Specify path.
 Finds files predicated upon known buffer read associations created by learning.
                   A special and powerful search feature.
 -define           Attempts to lookup a definition for suffix specified.'